Our Dharma center undertakes to apply the ethical charter of FPMT centers .

 Dharma teachers and course leaders should be honest about their qualifications and should correct any misrepresentation of them when they come to their attention.

-Dharma Teachers and Course Leaders should not engage in or show interest in a sexual relationship while a student is participating in a course, teachings, or retreat.
-Dharma teachers and course leaders should never use, or appear to use, their authority or position to seek or initiate a sexual relationship with students, volunteers, or other participants in teachings, courses or retreats.
+Dharma teachers and course leaders must not engage in a sexual relationship or express interest in one as long as a student is participating in a course, teachings, or a retreat.
+Dharma teachers and course leaders must never use, or give the impression that they are using, their authority or position to seek or initiate a sexual relationship with students, volunteers, or other participants in teachings, courses, or retreats.

 If despite these precautions, painful situations or conflicts arise, our center has a protocol for reporting abuse and mistreatment in order to preserve the harmony and safety of the community.